Dr. N. Colbey Walker

-I hold a Master of Healthcare Administration (MHA) degree from the Texas A&M School of Public Health and a Bachelor of Science (BS) degree in Biology from Texas A&M University.
-I am currently pursuing a Doctor of Public Health (DrPH) degree in Healthcare Management and Leadership from the Johns Hopkins School of Public Health.
+I hold a Doctor of Public Health (DrPH) degree in Healthcare Management and Leadership from the Johns Hopkins School of Public Health, a Master of Healthcare Administration (MHA) degree from the Texas A&M School of Public Health and a Bachelor of Science (BS) degree in Biology from Texas A&M University.
 I am a graduate of the Johns Hopkins Medicine Administrative Fellowship Program – a two-year, rotation-based postgraduate administrative training program in Baltimore, Maryland.
 My professional experience includes roles with The Johns Hopkins Hospital, Johns Hopkins School of Medicine, Johns Hopkins Children’s Center, and UT Southwestern Medical Center and has revolved largely around building and leading teams, and managing inpatient and outpatient operations, academic faculty practices, and perioperative services.

 Teaching Areas & Public Health Interests:

 My teaching concentrations include operations management, leadership, and data analytics.
 Having served in leadership roles spanning multiple clinical environments, clinical specialties, and patient populations, I have developed an understanding of the many variables in play in the various components of the U.S. health system and the incredible value that the common languages of leadership and data possess where these worlds meet.